OSGeo/PROJ/docs/source/apps/cs2cs.rst

     List of all distance units that can be selected with the *+units* parameter.

-.. option:: -ld

-    List of datums that can be selected with the *+datum* parameter.

 .. option:: -r

     This options reverses the order of the expected input from